Ilagan: Healthcare

-On 25 November 2020, the city government inaugurated its own Molecular Laboratory at San Antonio City of Ilagan Hospital.
+On November 25, 2020, the city government inaugurated its own Molecular Laboratory at San Antonio City of Ilagan Hospital.
 It is the first LGU-owned and operated health facility of its kind in Cagayan Valley.
 The Department of Health (DOH) gave its license to operate and accommodate patients of COVID-19.

-On 11 August 2021, the city government inaugurated the City of Ilagan Medical Center located in barangay Lullutan as one of the highlights during its 9th cityhood anniversary celebration.
-The hospital has a 100-bed capacity and is now being used as an isolation facility for COVID-19 patients.
+On August 11, 2021, the city government inaugurated the City of Ilagan Medical Center (CIMC) located in Barangay Lullutan as one of the highlights during its 9th cityhood anniversary celebration.
+The facility is a level-II hospital with 100-bed capacity and is now being used as an isolation facility for COVID-19 patients.
+Due to its geographical location, it also caters patients coming from nearby municipalities.

+On May 4, 2022, the groundbreaking of the City of Ilagan Medical Arts building was led by the city government in Barangay Lullutan beside the City of Ilagan Medical Center (CIMC).
+The main purpose of the building is to house medical clinics for consultations and stalls for Micro, Small, and Medium Enterprises (MSME).

+On May 4, 2023, the city government undertook the groundbreaking of the Physical Rehabilitation and Infectious Disease building during the 337th Aggaw na Ilagan celebration.
+The proposed site of the health facility is located beside the City of Ilagan Medical Center in Barangay Lullutan.